 Updated Travel Advisory

-As a result, potential visitors are encouraged to consider Wynwood, North Miami Beach and Little River in the City of Miami as part of their travel plans.
+As a result, potential visitors are encouraged to consider exploring all neighborhoods within Greater Miami and the Beaches as part of their travel plans.
 To learn more about all of the neighborhoods in Greater Miami and the Beaches, visit: http://www.miamiandbeaches.com/places-to-see.

 The GMCVB encourages visitors to exercise mosquito safety measures which include utilizing mosquito repellant as well as covering exposed areas of the skin while mosquitos are active which is typically in the dusk and dawn hours.
 For more information on how to prevent mosquito bites, visit Miami-Dade County’s Mosquito Control website: www.miamidade.gov/solidwaste/mosquito-control.asp.